takasago-427/Perpetual_Motion/README.md

 <br>

 **[Changes]**
-- Fix mistakes of filepass ralated jarfile on _run.bat_
-- Fix issue - connection is lost when guns from tacz is shot
+- Fix issue - connection is lost when guns from tacz is shot is not fixed
-- Delete Bobby
-- Change configs of Simple Vein Miner
-- Add Double Doors
-- Add Visual Workbench
-- Add You're in Grave Danger
-- Add Polymorphic Energistics
-- Change configs of Applied Energistics 2
-- Change sound configs
-- Change configs of Fancy Block Particles
-- Change configs of BCLib
-- Change configs of Right Click Harbest
-- Add Smooth Scrolling Refurbished
-- Add Durability 101
-- Add Auto HUD
-- Copy _/config_ from _client/dev_

 <br>
 <br>